-If any individual, legal entity or organization wishes to obtain a patent or petty patent, shall satisfy all specified requirements within the times set by the Ministry of Science and Technology.
+Any individual, legal entity or organization wishes to obtain a patent or petty patent, shall satisfy all requirements within specified time set by the Ministry of Science and Technology.

 Article 32 (revised).
-Applications for Registration of Industrial Designs
+Application for Registration of Industrial Design

-Applications for registration of industrial designs shall include the following documents:
+An application for registration of industrial design shall include the following documents:

-1. a request for registration of the industrial design;

-- 2. if the applicant is represented, a power of attorney and the name and address of the applicant's representative in the Lao PDR; - 3. one or more drawings or photographs that clearly disclose the industrial design as needed to illustrate its appearance; - 4. a brief statement of the type of goods to which the industrial design relates; - 5. receipt of payment of fees.
+- 1. a prescribed application form for registration of the industrial design; - 2. if the applicant is represented, a power of attorney and the name and address of the applicant's representative in the Lao PDR; - 3. one or more drawings or photographs that clearly disclose the industrial design as needed to illustrate its appearance; - 4. a brief statement of the type of goods to which the industrial design relates; - 5. receipt of payment of fees and service charges.

-The application may include a claim of priority as provided in Article 29 of this Law (if applicable).
+The application may include a claim of priority as provided in Article 29 of this law (if applicable).